telekom-security/tpotce/README.md

 <br><br>

 ## Import and Export Kibana Objects
 Some T-Pot updates will require you to update the Kibana objects.
 Either to support new honeypots or to improve existing dashboards or visualizations.
-Make sure to ***export*** first so you do not loose any of your adjustments.
+Make sure to ***export*** first so you do not lose any of your adjustments.

 ### **Export**
 1. Go to Kibana
 2. Click on "Stack Management"
 3. Click on "Saved Objects"
-4. Click on "Export <no.> objetcs"
+4. Click on "Export <no.> objects"
 5. Click on "Export all"
 This will export a NDJSON file with all your objects.
 Always run a full export to make sure all references are included.